Tammari people: The Takyenta

 The Takyenta (also spelled Takienta) traditional dwelling, including the famous Tata Somba, is typically built of mud and surrounded by towers that support garrets, evoking medieval citadels.
 The dwellings each have a masculine (south) orientation and a feminine (north) orientation.
 Models of takyentas differ from village to village.
 The storied construction with its solid walls acts as a protective fortress to keep out invaders and repel fatal spear attacks on its inhabitants.
 It also serves as protection against leopards who, according to the village elders, roam freely in the overgrown bush.
-Building the fortress took several months and required much skilled labor.
-The upper floor was a living space and a safe haven.
+Building the fortress takes several months and requires much skilled labor.
+The upper floor is a living space and a safe haven.

 Up until 2000, parents and their children slept in elevated box structures placed on the sides and center areas of the terrasse.
 These boxes were also designed to protect the inhabitants and their guests from the midday heat.

 Nowadays the fortresses are reserved for ancestral devotional ceremonies.
 The souls of the ancestors reside in the earthen cone-shaped altars.
 Strangers cannot enter the temple area without permission from the head of the home.

 On the exterior south side of the fortress are the altars containing spirits of animals that were formerly hunted and killed.

 The altar can also contain underground spirits with whom those ancestors who possessed the gift of "sight" had made a pact.
 Therefore, the connection between the dwellings and the sacred altars of the village is extremely strong.

 The uniqueness and sophistication of this architecture has been recognized since 2004 by UNESCO as a world heritage site, with the statement, "Koutammakou is an outstanding example of territorial occupation by a people in constant search of harmony between man and the surrounding nature".
 The residences of the Somba people have become an attraction in the fledgling tourist industry of Benin and Togo.